johnodonnell123/johnodonnell123.github.io/pages/page_blogpost_3.md

 This scheme looks much more favorable now and its clear to see how continued growth can be achieved, especially at lower churn rates!

+**The takeaway from this post is to better understand the impact of churn on the business as a whole.
+Having an in depth understanding of churn means understanding your users and your business, allowing for more efficient solutions to be implemented and continued growth.**